 While both are great devices with premium design and hardware, iFixit took them apart, and the teardown reveals they’re impossible to repair.
 The Surface Laptop received a repairability score of 0 out of 10, and the Surface Pro (2017) repairability score is 1 out of 10.

 In the case of the Surface Laptop, iFixit shows that the laptop doesn’t include any screws, and the only way to get inside is by peeling off the Alcantara fabric that covers the keyboard, which of course, you can’t put back together.

-Once inside, the system internals are revealed, but there is nothing surprising other than all the components, such as processor, memory, and storage that are soldered into the motherboard, and other components are also soldered or tapped in place.
+Once inside, the system internals is revealed, but there is nothing surprising other than all the components, such as the processor, memory, and storage that are soldered into the motherboard, and other components are also soldered or tapped in place.